Stéblová train disaster: Trains

 Train 608 travelled from Liberec via Hradec Králové to Pardubice.
 It was hauled by the steam locomotive type 354.7128 from the Hradec Králové engine house and operated by the train driver and an assistant/fireman.
 Behind the locomotive were post car type F 9-2236, freight car type Ztr 1-36700, personal car Bi 3-3323, service car Dd 7-2286 and eight further personal cars.
-The train crew was composed of a head guard, senior conductor, junior conductor, and train attendant.
+The train crew was composed of a head guard, a senior conductor, a junior conductor, and a train attendant.

-Train 653 traveled from Pardubice to the Hradec Králové at distance 22 kilometers.
+Train 653 traveled from Pardubice to Hradec Králové at a distance of 22 kilometers.
 It was composed of the diesel railcar M 131.1272, four personal cars (Blm 5-2338, Blm 5-2333, BDlm 6-6890, BDlm 6-6899) and another diesel railcar M 131.1327 at the train's rear end.
 Its crew was composed of two train drivers accompanied by the head guard and conductor.

 According to the railway schedule, the two trains should have passed in their respective directions in Stéblová station, which has three tracks.
 At that time, the station was secured by mechanical equipment with central interlock and mechanical signals in both directions.